sassymama01/32bites.github.io/_posts/2018-12-13-making-a-update-system-in-python-3.md

 Then we pass both variables into list() to convert the variables into a list.
-We use the lists to grab the number from where we know where numbers are located, and use int() to convert the numbers. then we compare the numbers in an if statement, and then we know whether an update is available.
+We use the lists to grab the number from where we know where numbers are located, and use int() to convert the numbers.
+Then we compare the numbers in an if statement, and then we know whether an update is available.